Vasque Talus Trek Low UltraDry - Women's Review

 The Vasque Talus Trek Low UltraDry has a nubuck leather upper with Vasque's "UltraDry" waterproof membrane.
 The midsole is a molded EVA, and it has Vibram's Nuasi sole.

 We also got ample support in this shoe.
 The arch is defined, the leather upper is supportive, and the sole is stiff, though not as stiff as the Lowa Renegade GTX Lo - Women's.
-This shoe felt supportive enough to handle more weight than just a light daypack, so if you prefer to backpack in hiking shoes instead of boots you'll definitely want to take a look at this pair.
+This shoe feels supportive enough to handle more weight than just a light daypack, so if you prefer to backpack in hiking shoes instead of boots, you'll want to take a look at this pair.

 These shoes weigh 2 lbs in a women's size 10, which puts them on the heavier end of our test group.
-You can feel a noticeable difference between a pair like this and the ultralight Ahnu Sugarpine WP or The North Face Endurus GTX, which are about a half a pound lighter per pair than these ones.
+You can feel a noticeable difference between a pair like this and the ultralight Ahnu Sugarpine WP or Merrell Siren Edge Q2 WP, which are about a half a pound lighter per pair than these.

 We ended up giving this shoe a rather low score for water resistance for several reasons.
 While it did not let any water in during our bucket test, the leather became completely saturated, making it much heavier.
-Some leather shoes, like the Lowa Renegade II, absorbed little to no water, as did the synthetic upper shoes that we tested.
+Some leather shoes, like the Lowa Renegade II, absorbed little to no water, but this one did.
 Also, the ankle opening is about half an inch lower than the Hoka One One Tor Summit and the Oboz Sawtooth Low BDry, which gives you slightly less coverage when crossing streams.

-There are many parts of this shoe that are beefy and well made.
+Many parts of this shoe are sturdy and well made.
 The Vibram sole extends up to the toes with a little cap, and the upper is solid leather without any cutouts, which are frequent failure points.
 However, the leather is easily scratched by vegetation, and we noticed some permanent creases in the uppers after only minimal use.
 There is also a lot of exposed EVA on the sides and heel, which is not ideal if you are hiking in rough terrain.